 Tan et al. (2020) conducted a systematic review and meta-analysis to quantify placebo effects and responses following sham electrical nerve stimulation for individuals with FI and constipation.
-The literature search was conducted from inception until April 2017, through Ovid MEDLINE, PubMed, EMBASE, and Cochrane databases.
+The literature search was performed from inception until April 2017, through Ovid MEDLINE, PubMed, EMBASE, and Cochrane databases.
 Excluded from the review were any pediatric individuals and non-sham-controlled trials.
 After meeting inclusion and exclusion criteria, ten randomized sham-controlled trials were utilized to investigate the effect of lower gastrointestinal electrical nerve stimulation for treating FI and constipation.
-The results of the sham stimulation showed improvements in FI episodes by 13 episodes a week (95% CI -2.53 to -0.01, p = 0.05), fecal urgency improved by 1.5 episodes a week (CI $\neg$ 3.32 to 0.25, p = 0.09), and Cleveland Clinic Severity scores by 2.2 points (CI 1.01 to 3.36, p = 0.0003).
-Improved symptoms of constipation were also seen with the sham stimulation consisting of improved stool frequency (1.3 episodes per week, CI

-1.16 to 1.42, p < 0.00001), Wexner Constipation scores (5.0 points, CI -7.45 to -2.54 p < 0.0001), and Gastrointestinal Quality of Life scores (7.9 points, CI -0.46 to 16.18, p = 0.06).
+The results of the sham stimulation showed improvements in FI episodes by 13 episodes a week (95% CI -2.53 to -0.01, p = 0.05), fecal urgency improved by 1.5 episodes a week (CI -3.32 to 0.25, p = 0.09), and Cleveland Clinic Severity scores by 2.2 points (CI 1.01 to 3.36, p = 0.0003).
+Improved symptoms of constipation were also seen with the sham stimulation consisting of improved stool frequency (1.3 episodes per week, CI 1.16 to 1.42, p < 0.00001), Wexner Constipation scores (5.0 points, CI -7.45 to -2.54 p < 0.0001), and Gastrointestinal Quality of Life scores (7.9 points, CI -0.46 to 16.18, p = 0.06).
 The authors conclude that sham stimulation is associated with clinical and statistically meaningful improvements in symptoms of incontinence and constipation.

-Ramage et al. (2015) conducted a systematic review on the efficacy of SNS for individuals with LARS.
+Ramage et al. (2015) conducted a systematic review of the efficacy of SNS for individuals with LARS.
 The authors undertook the review following the PRISMA guidelines, and two reviewers performed the literature search and data extraction separately.
 To be considered for the review, studies must have evaluated the use of SNS following rectal resection and assessed at least one of the following endpoints: bowel function, QoL, or ano-neorectal physiology.
 The search yielded 189 articles; authors excluded 156 due to lack of full text resulting in 27 full-text articles, with seven related to SNS for FI.
-Included in the seven articles chosen were one case report and six prospective case series.
+One case report and six prospective case series were included in the seven articles chosen.
 The studies included 43 individuals, 42 of whom had a resection due to rectal cancer, one due to Crohn's disease, and 39 receiving neoadjuvant chemoradiotherapy.
 The average follow-up for these individuals was 15 months.
 Definitive implantation was conducted in 34 individuals, with 32 out of the 34 experiencing improvements in symptoms.
 Limitations included heterogeneity of data and a small number of non-controlled studies available.
-The overall efficacy of treatment based on the intention to treat analysis was 74%, comparable with results found in the adult population after SNS for all causes of FI.
-The authors concluded that SNS for FI in LARS is worth attempting for individuals with LARS not responding to medical treatment.
+The overall efficacy of treatment based on the intention to treat analysis was 74%, comparable with results found in the adult population after SNS for all causes of